mashery/portal-themes/docs/customizing/globals.md

 # Style and Script Hooks

-Blackbeard provides a handful of hooks you can use to adjust the style, layout, and content.
+Mashery Portal 2 provides a handful of hooks you can use to adjust the style, layout, and content.

 ## Style Hooks